 Physical therapy aims to help people regain strength and mobility and return to regular activities.

-Finally, physical therapy is a non-invasive, drug-free treatment option to treat or alleviate pain and improve mobility.
+Finally, physical therapy is a non-invasive, drug-free treatment option for treating or alleviating pain and improving mobility.
 So, even if you need certain medications or procedures to remain active at first, a primary goal of physical therapy is to help you wean off these treatments and improve your overall comfort with activity.

 What Do Physical Therapists Do?